 If you want a bit of insight into how I turned out the way I did, consider the year that my mother declared that we'd have an "18th century Christmas."
-While our friends made lists that included American Girl dolls, Adidas Samba sneakers, and fluorescent-haired trolls, my sisters and I were left to scratch out lists that included wishes for woollen mittens and scarves.
+While our friends asked Santa for American Girl dolls, Adidas Samba sneakers, and fluorescent-haired trolls, my sisters and I were left to scratch out lists that included wishes for wool mittens and scarves.
 The guideline was that all the gifts needed to be homemade, or at the least, something that children in the 18th century might have received.
-These days, the concept sounds kind of ideal.
-But I assure you, it took some convincing to get us onboard.
+It took some convincing to get us onboard.

 On Christmas morning, our stockings hung heavy with oranges and walnuts and beeswax candles.
 We all did our best to look amused.

-Despite my lack of enthusiasm for my mom's scheme at the time, to this day I have a major soft spot for anything that smacks of, well, an 18th century Christmas.
+Above: Despite my lack of enthusiasm for my mom's scheme at the time, to this day I have a soft spot for anything that smacks of, well, an 18th century Christmas.
 This year, I made a dried fruit garland to deck my halls.
-Make yours this week to hang for Thanksgiving, and add it to a piney garland for a wintry look come December.
+Make yours this week to hang for Thanksgiving, and add a piney garland in December.

 N.B.
 In case there's a historian in the crowd, it should be noted that the history of decorating wreaths and garlands with dried fruit dates from the early 20th century and the height of Colonial Revival, and not from the Colonial period itself.
 The thought of sacrificing an orange for décor would have been unthinkable to the colonists. ...Details.